Outdoor Learning

 Q: What happens in 5th grade?

-Q: Does the district provide transportation to and from the Outdoor Education Program?
+Q: Does the district provide transportation to and from the Outdoor Learning program?

-Limited morning transportation at designated shuttle locations.
-Students using the morning shuttle will arrive approximately 10 minutes after the start of the school day
+There will be limited morning transportation at designated shuttle locations.
+Students using the morning shuttle will arrive at Edgerton Trails approximately 10 minutes after the start of the school day.